Laurens Tan

-Laurens Tan (born 1950) is a multidisciplinary Australian artist.
+Laurens Tan (born 7 August 1950, died 20 January 2025) was a multidisciplinary Australian artist.
 His work includes sculpture, 3D animation, video, and graphics, and is influenced by architectural and industrial design.
-He lives and works in Sydney, Beijing, and Las Vegas.
+He lived and worked in Sydney, Beijing, and Las Vegas.

 His work has been exhibited at the Institute of Contemporary Art, Boston, Museum of Fine Arts, Houston, Art Gallery of New South Wales, and the Sydney Powerhouse Museum.

 Education and career

 Tan completed his Doctor of Creative Arts (DCA) thesis "The Architecture of Risk" at University of Technology Sydney, following his academic career as cultural studies educator at the School of Creative Arts at the University of Wollongong (1987-1991).
-He is currently an adjunct professor at Tianjin Academy of Fine Arts (2006-) and La Trobe University (2011-) and has taught at other undergraduate and graduate arts programs in the United States, Australia, and China.
+He was an adjunct professor at Tianjin Academy of Fine Arts (2006-) and La Trobe University (2011-) and taught at other undergraduate and graduate arts programs in the United States, Australia, and China.

 Tan served as a board member of the Asian Australian Art Association (which runs the 4A Centre for Contemporary Asian Art) in Sydney from 1998 to 2008, and as Artist Advisory Group Member at the Museum of Contemporary Art in Sydney from 2004 to 2006.

 Work

 His work is informed by Chinese heritage, language and meaning.
 Since his early Beijing series of work, he utilises the form of the sanlunche (Chinese tricycle) to convey the complexity of change in China under economic and cultural transformation.

 Tan's earlier works from 1990 to 1999 include Re-sited References (Retrospective) at the Queensland University Art Museum (1990), Adapt Enforce V at the Perth Institute of Contemporary Arts (1992), Games & Voices at Macquarie Galleries (1992), Gallery 14 Contemporary Artists Series at the Queensland Art Gallery (1993), Profile of a Counter at Banff Centre in Alberta, Canada (1998), IndyCar Slot at Gold Coast Arts Centre (1998), and Octomat at World Gaming Expo & Congress in Las Vegas.
 He was also part of the international touring exhibition “Elvis + Marilyn: 2 x Immortal” that was shown in the Contemporary Arts Museum Houston and eleven other American museums (1995).

-As a Las Vegas resident, his art is often inspired by the unique visual culture of the city.
+As a Las Vegas resident, his art was often inspired by the unique visual culture of the city.
 His work in the United States includes Babalogic in the Desert at the Sahara West Library in Las Vegas, shown from 2017 to 2018.